svaloumas/valet/README.md

 The user can define callbacks to be executed by the service and assign them to jobs.
 Every job can be assigned with a different user defined callback, a JSON payload with the data required for the callback to be executed, and an optional timeout interval.

-The service exposes a JSON REST API providing CRUD endpoints for job the management.
+The service exposes a JSON RestAPI providing CRUD endpoints for the job management.
 Configuration uses a single `yaml` file living under the root directory of the project.

 ## Development